HarrietHall/News-API/README.md

 The hosted version can be found at: https://news-api-ney0.onrender.com

+ The projects front-end repo can be found: https://github.com/HarrietHall/News

 To run this project locally, you'll need:

-- Node.js (LTS version 14 or later recommended)
+- Node.js (minimum version required: v20.0.0)
 - PostgreSQL (version 13 or later recommended)

 To get the project running locally on your machine, follow these steps: